 We’ve all heard the recent buzz on how our smartphones are bad for our mental health.
-From the constant comparisons of ourselves to edited models on Instagram, trying to compete with strangers to be the next trending “meme”, or getting anxious when nobody texts you for an hour – I’ll admit, I’m very guilty of this!
+From the constant comparisons of ourselves to edited models on Instagram, trying to compete with strangers to be the next trending “meme”, or getting anxious when nobody texts you for an hour – we’ve been there one way or another – I, myself, am guilty of this!
 The first thing I do every morning is grab my phone and hope to see my lock screen flooded with notifications.
 Being in college, my so-called “down-time” is scrolling through my social media timelines and sharing photos.

-Unfortunately, this is how my Generation [Generation Z] was brought up.
+This is just the way my generation [generation z] was brought up.
 We are the first generation to grow up online; we grew up with every iteration of social media, “living out our lives in pixels” since the time we could walk.
 Because of this, anxiety and depression rates have skyrocketed.
-It’s come to the point where people are now speaking out, warning others about the risks of social media and smartphone addictions.
+It’s come to the point where people are now speaking out, warning others about the risks of social media, and smartphone addictions.
 A study commissioned by Digital Awareness UK, reveals that 63% of schoolchildren [in England] admit that they would not care if it [social media] didn’t exist, 71% also revealed that they’d taken temporary digital detoxes to escape the negative effects of social media.

 The bottom line is: Social media can cause this feeling of inferiority among today’s youth.
 Social media can be comparable to those renowned stereotypical beauty magazines…only worse.
 Imagine yourself walking in Times Square in New York City, seeing beautiful models on a billboard showcasing the latest Victoria’s Secret bombshell perfume.
 You might feel a shred of inferiority, causing you to start questioning your own appearance.
-Now today’s reality is you’ll open up your smartphone, to find hundreds more of these “bombshell billboards” that make you feel this way on a daily basis, likely multiple times a day.
+Today’s reality is opening up your smartphone, to find hundreds more of these “bombshell billboards” that make you feel this way on a daily basis, likely multiple times a day.
 How can you get around this?
 In real-life perhaps you’d just elect to “not look”.
-The internet today has made it very difficult for us to just elect not to look, so what are some work arounds?
+The internet today has made it very difficult for us to just elect not to look, so what are some work-arounds?

-Here are three new ways that you can do you best to get around this, while being mindful of your mental wellness on the daily.
+Here are three effective ways that you can do your best to get around this, while being mindful of your wellbeing on the daily.
 Getting into these habits will help you detoxify your smartphone for good!

 Another factor to consider would be your level of engagement with these accounts.
 Do you truly enjoy their posts?
 Are they informative?
 Do they make you laugh or entertain you in some way?
 If so, continue following them because that means they bring you positivity in some way!
 Over time, you will see that by unfollowing certain accounts your social media will become a more positive environment to enjoy daily.